klein-wang/kleinwang.github.io/index.md

 ## Check out my other pages

-If you have find common interests in my introduction and wish to read more, please check out my other pages below:
+If you have found common interests in my introduction and you wish to read more, please check out my other pages below:

 [LinkedIn](https://www.linkedin.com/in/yuanchen-klein-wang-87004a112/)
 | [知乎](https://www.zhihu.com/people/wang-yuan-chen-24)